DevGenius-IT/collect-n-verything-back/CONTRIBUTING.md

 ## About this repository 📁

-This repository is a Adonis API RESTful application that serves as the backend for the Collect & Verything application.
-It is built using the Adonis Framework and follows the RESTful API conventions.
+This repository is a Laravel API RESTful application that serves as the backend for the Collect & Verything application.
+It is built using the Laravel framework and follows the RESTful API conventions.

 ## Structure 🏗️